ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Uber Clone in 2026: The Market Is $194 Billion.
-The Guides Are Still Talking About GPS Tracking - <a href="https://myoyelabs.medium.com/uber-clone-app-2026-70d3ac463dac?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built 4 Real Mobile Apps With No Coding Background — Here’s the Exact Workflow (Step by Step) - <a href="https://medium.com/@sohaib.7911/i-built-4-real-mobile-apps-with-no-coding-background-heres-the-exact-workflow-step-by-step-ac7b784be166?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `OyeLabs`**
+✍️ **posted by `Muhammad Sohaib Roomi`**

-<blockquote>Every Uber clone guide on Medium covers the same five things: real-time GPS tracking, in-app payments, surge pricing, driver and rider…
+<blockquote>No CS degree.
+No bootcamp.
+Just Claude Code, Expo, and a willingness to describe what I wanted instead of writing it myself.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Day 17: Mini Project #3 — A Student Grade Analyzer - <a href="https://kirupakaran094.medium.com/day-17-mini-project-3-a-student-grade-analyzer-0dedce0d8d5d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 18: Classes — Where You Start Modeling Your Own World - <a href="https://kirupakaran094.medium.com/day-18-classes-where-you-start-modeling-your-own-world-dd0c95c47cd2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kirubakaran`**

-<blockquote>Android with Kotlin for Absolute Beginners — Day 17 of the Series
+<blockquote>Android with Kotlin for Absolute Beginners — Day 18 of the Series
 Continue reading on Medium »</blockquote>

 <h3>3.
-BuildContext Is Not Magic — Here’s Exactly What It Does in Flutter - <a href="https://medium.com/@alaxhenry0121/buildcontext-is-not-magic-heres-exactly-what-it-does-in-flutter-576c3a6819f1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The iOS Gotcha That Took Me Weeks: Recording Video Without Killing the Music - <a href="https://medium.com/@iahmedhendi_28805/the-ios-gotcha-that-took-me-weeks-recording-video-without-killing-the-music-07960613c9dc?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Ahmed Hendi`**

-<blockquote>Every Flutter widget has a BuildContext.
-Most beginners ignore it.
-Here’s why that’s costing you hours of debugging.
+<blockquote>A practical AVFoundation guide to building a camera that mixes with other audio, plus multi-lens 4K capture, smooth zoom, and burned-in…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Your Flutter UI Isn’t Updating — And the Two Widgets That Explain Everything - <a href="https://medium.com/@alaxhenry0121/why-your-flutter-ui-isnt-updating-and-the-two-widgets-that-explain-everything-66e5468f6295?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React Native Superpower Most Teams Aren't Using: OTA Updates - <a href="https://medium.com/@hema.sharma8390/the-react-native-superpower-most-teams-arent-using-ota-updates-b88f40a83414?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Hema Sharma`**

-<blockquote>Stop guessing which widget to use — here’s the clear, code-first breakdown that every Flutter beginner needs
+<blockquote>A checkout bug.
+A Friday evening release.
+No App Store review.
+Here's how OTA updates let React Native teams ship fixes in minutes.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Imagine a Leak: What Everyone Needs to Know About Data Security - <a href="https://medium.com/@harini000006/imagine-a-leak-what-everyone-needs-to-know-about-data-security-f24698885aa0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Managing JSON Translation Files in Flutter — Use AI Instead - <a href="https://medium.com/@kvishalwork21/stop-managing-json-translation-files-in-flutter-use-ai-instead-3ed09923c429?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeya Harini R`**
+✍️ **posted by `KV`**

-<blockquote>A beginner-friendly look into how data breaches happen and how to secure your personal data.
+<blockquote>Flutter localisation is powerful, but let’s be honest — maintaining translation JSON/ARB files becomes painful as apps grow.
 Continue reading on Medium »</blockquote>

+<h3>6.
+How to Bypass App Store Reviews in React Native: OTA Updates vs. Server-Driven UI - <a href="https://medium.com/@sushil.patil01/how-to-bypass-app-store-reviews-in-react-native-ota-updates-vs-server-driven-ui-712cafecc486?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sushil Patil`**

+<blockquote>Learn the differences, pros, and cons of Over-The-Air (OTA) updates and Server-Driven UI (SDUI) using a simple restaurant analogy that…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Why OTT/IPTV Apps Behave Completely Differently on Apple TV, Android TV, Roku, Samsung Tizen, and… - <a href="https://medium.com/@ottmaker1/why-ott-iptv-apps-behave-completely-differently-on-apple-tv-android-tv-roku-samsung-tizen-and-3f142f096d0f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reverse engineering the Bluetooth protocol on Android - <a href="https://medium.com/@JeanTuffier/reverse-engineering-the-bluetooth-protocol-on-android-680275f129e0?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Irelia`**
+✍️ **posted by `Jean Tuffier`**

-<blockquote>Most people think Smart TV app development is simply “building a streaming app for a bigger screen.”That assumption is exactly why many…
+<blockquote>How MAC randomization silently broke our app
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Change Chrome’s User Agent on Android Without a PC (2026 Guide) - <a href="https://medium.com/@jeremyonver2/how-to-change-chromes-user-agent-on-android-without-a-pc-2025-guide-1d87fa5ab13a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sealed Classes for UI State Are an Anti-Pattern You Copied From a Conference Talk - <a href="https://medium.com/@himanshugaur684/sealed-classes-for-ui-state-are-an-anti-pattern-you-copied-from-a-conference-talk-51c46e4e4d5a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeremyonver`**
+✍️ **posted by `Himanshugaur`**

-<blockquote>Spoof your browser identity on any rooted Android device — Samsung Galaxy S25, Pixel 9, Xiaomi 15 and more — in under a minute.
+<blockquote>Loading, Success, Error.
+Three words that launched a thousand boilerplate files and made every screen in your app harder to build.
 Continue reading on Medium »</blockquote>

-<h3>3.
-How to swap/migrate BOBO (BOBO Coin) Smart Contract Swap with steps by step - <a href="https://medium.com/@barman10/how-to-swap-migrate-bobo-bobo-coin-smart-contract-swap-with-steps-by-step-9c3b855a1759?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PORT3 Network `**

-<blockquote>Here’s a clear step-by-step guide to swap/migrate the Bobo during a smart contract migration.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Why Takashi Ninja Warrior Feels Like a Real Ninja Movie on Android - <a href="https://medium.com/@admin.zyromods.com/why-takashi-ninja-warrior-feels-like-a-real-ninja-movie-on-android-38ddaee1507e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zyromods`**

-<blockquote>I recently spent time playing Takashi Ninja Warrior on Android, and honestly, it surprised me more than I expected.
-Most mobile action…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1. iOS App Pentesting for Beginners: Your First Apple Hack in 2025 - <a href="https://medium.com/@akifkhan0120/ios-app-pentesting-for-beginners-your-first-apple-hack-in-2025-333536ad419a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+I Built 4 Real Mobile Apps With No Coding Background — Here’s the Exact Workflow (Step by Step) - <a href="https://medium.com/@sohaib.7911/i-built-4-real-mobile-apps-with-no-coding-background-heres-the-exact-workflow-step-by-step-ac7b784be166?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akifkhan`**
+✍️ **posted by `Muhammad Sohaib Roomi`**

-<blockquote>Tags: ios-security mobile-pentesting ethical-hacking cybersecurity frida objection bug-bounty reverse-engineering infosec beginner
+<blockquote>No CS degree.
+No bootcamp.
+Just Claude Code, Expo, and a willingness to describe what I wanted instead of writing it myself.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Turn Off Find My iPhone Without Parents Knowing - <a href="https://medium.com/@kitty16587/how-to-turn-off-find-my-iphone-without-parents-knowing-cf9c5ae2d49c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The iOS Gotcha That Took Me Weeks: Recording Video Without Killing the Music - <a href="https://medium.com/@iahmedhendi_28805/the-ios-gotcha-that-took-me-weeks-recording-video-without-killing-the-music-07960613c9dc?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kitty`**
+✍️ **posted by `Ahmed Hendi`**

-<blockquote>For many younger iPhone users, the Find My feature can feel both helpful and restrictive.
-While it is designed to protect devices and…
+<blockquote>A practical AVFoundation guide to building a camera that mixes with other audio, plus multi-lens 4K capture, smooth zoom, and burned-in…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How UPI Actually Works: A Deep Dive into India’s Payment Infrastructure.
-Part I. - <a href="https://medium.com/@rishabhkochar27/upi-system-design-the-complete-deep-dive-part-i-b6c0028ec4f5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple Just Killed the “Dumb” Assistant: Why iOS 27 is the Ultimate Agentic AI Shift - <a href="https://medium.com/@ruler547/apple-just-killed-the-dumb-assistant-why-ios-27-is-the-ultimate-agentic-ai-shift-a07176005d8d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rishabh Kochar`**
+✍️ **posted by `Siddhesh Surve`**

-<blockquote>Every layer, every component, every message- from first principles.
+<blockquote>If you thought the AI wars were strictly a battle between server farms, Apple’s latest leak just proved the next frontier is the device in…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Apple to Overhaul iOS 27 Siri, AI Features: Here’s a First Peek - <a href="https://medium.com/@rawatbikky54/apple-to-overhaul-ios-27-siri-ai-features-heres-a-first-peek-e92cfa70e0a4?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From JSON Schema Generator to Code Graph: What We Learned Building Schemify - <a href="https://medium.com/@sharang.verma200/from-json-schema-generator-to-code-graph-what-we-learned-building-schemify-ac12eebb1154?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kore tech writer`**
+✍️ **posted by `Sharang Verma`**

-<blockquote>Apple is preparing one of the biggest software transformations in its history as the company reportedly works on a major Siri and AI…
+<blockquote>You know that moment when you paste a crash log into ChatGPT and it gives you the most generic answer possible?
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Building a Production AI Vision Pipeline: Lessons from InsightSnap - <a href="https://medium.com/@luozhipeng2011/the-building-a-production-ai-vision-pipeline-lessons-from-insightsnap-9fca70ba2dd1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build Native iOS Apps with AI Coding Agents: A 6-Step Workflow for Non-Technical Founders - <a href="https://medium.com/@Anaiska/how-to-build-native-ios-apps-with-ai-coding-agents-a-6-step-workflow-for-non-technical-founders-8ec87ad4fbaf?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zhipeng Luo`**
+✍️ **posted by `Olena Avramenko`**

-<blockquote>How I turned exhibition photos into professional intelligence reports — and what I learned about working with Vision Language Models in…
+<blockquote>If you’ve tried building a mobile app with Cursor, Claude Code, Rork, or Lovable and hit the wall where the AI stops understanding you
 Continue reading on Medium »</blockquote>

 <h3>6.
-CocoaPods Just Lost Its Default Slot.
-Flutter 3.44 Made SwiftPM the New Standard. - <a href="https://blog.devgenius.io/cocoapods-just-lost-its-default-slot-flutter-3-44-made-swiftpm-the-new-standard-ec3ef5fcd281?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why @StateObject Exists When @ObservedObject Already Works - <a href="https://medium.com/@swifttoday/why-stateobject-exists-when-observedobject-already-works-ab9791ef1884?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simra Husain`**
+✍️ **posted by `SwiftToday`**

-<blockquote>Seven months until the CocoaPods registry goes read-only.
-The migration is automatic for most apps.
-The plugins in your pubspec are the…
+<blockquote>Swift 6.2 · iOS & macOS · SwiftUI
-Continue reading on Dev Genius »</blockquote>
+Continue reading on Medium »</blockquote>